Guide

 • identify areas of concern through the visualisation of aggregated data and trends

-• recognise the characteristics, population health and labor market of the communities they serve
+• recognise the characteristics, population health and labour market of the communities they serve

 • have access to information governance legislation